- What are the minimum requirements for being a PAWS volunteer?

 Why do you have a volunteer registration?

 In order to provide our volunteers with the proper training that gives the high level of care to our animals we require a volunteer registration.
-The cost is $15 and includes a nametag, a volunteer t-shirt and your training materials.
-Scholarships are available to those who cannot afford it.
+The cost is $25 and includes a name tag, a volunteer t-shirt and your training materials.
+The registration fee also covers the cost of a background check.
+Scholarships are available to those who cannot afford the fee.

 Can I bring my pet when I volunteer?